 From 2011 to 2015 the Theatertreffen-Blog was funded by the Rudolf Augstein Foundation.
 Since 2016 the Theatertreffen-Blog has been funded by Stiftung Presse-Haus NRZ.

 The Theatertreffen-Blog was founded in 2009 by Nikola Richter, who was its head until 2013.
 In 2014 and 2015, Bianca Praetorius took over this position.
-Since 2016, Janis El-Bira has been heading the Theatertreffen-Blog.
+From 2016 to 2021, Janis El-Bira was head of the Theatertreffen-Blog.
+In 2022, Antigone Akgün and Ozi Ozar will take over the conception and editing of the project.